KateMcGuane/spill_the_beans/README.md

   - [Crispy Bootstrap5](https://pypi.org/project/crispy-bootstrap5/) - An extension pack for Crispy Forms, allowing it to render Django forms using Bootstrap 5 styles.
   - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/2.0/) - To build easily customisable forms.
   - [Django Summernote](https://pypi.org/project/django-summernote/) - The rich text editor built for the web, was used to allow users to write and format text in a way that looks similar to how it will appear on the final page.
-  - [Font Awesome 6](https://fontawesome.com/) - For up-to-date icon creation.
+  - [Font Awesome 6](https://fontawesome.com/) - For up-to-date icon creation (socials & favicon tab).
   - [Google Fonts](https://fonts.google.com/) - To extract fonts for the website.
   - [gunicorn](https://pypi.org/project/gunicorn/) - A Python WSGI HTTP Server, was used to help deploy the Django project.
   - [psycopg2](https://pypi.org/project/psycopg2/) - A postgres database adapter which allowed to connect with the postgres database.